datstartup/ubuntuopenbox/lessons/m33-essential-desktop-environment-components.md

 The battery icon on your system tray will come from a power manager application.
 My current one is from **mate-power-manager**. *Please go to the [Power Manager](https://www.ubuntuopenbox.com/lessons/m33-essential-desktop-environment-components/#6-power-manager) section of this page to know more about it.*

-There are also some scripts that can monitor your battery and place an icon on system tray (to name a few: cbatticon, tidybattery...), but they often need to be compiled from source.
+There are also some scripts that can monitor your battery and place an icon on the system tray (to name a few: cbatticon, tidybattery...), but they often need to be compiled from source.
 I want to recommend a safe and easy to be installed system, so a power manager is an obvious choice.

 ### 2. File manager (with achieve manager)